TwinFan/CSL2XSB/README.md

 # CSL2XSB
 Converts CSL packages to the original XSB format for use in [LiveTraffic](https://twinfan.gitbook.io/livetraffic/) (and probably XSquawkBox).
 Updates some CSL dataRefs (engine/prop rotation, reversers) so they become available to LiveTraffic.
 Currently only tested with the following providers:

 - [Bluebell Package](https://forums.x-plane.org/index.php?/files/file/37041-bluebell-obj8-csl-packages/)
 - [X-CSL](https://csl.x-air.ru/?lang_id=43)

-More probably to come with future versions.

 As this is a Python 3 script you [need Python 3](https://www.python.org/downloads/).
 Tested with Python 3.7.3.

 ## Simple usage in Windows

-- Install Python 3 using the "Windows x86-64 web-based installer" [direct link for v3.7.3](https://www.python.org/ftp/python/3.7.3/python-3.7.3-amd64-webinstall.exe).
+- [Download](https://www.python.org/downloads/) and install Python 3 using the latest "Windows x86-64 web-based installer"
-    - Important: Check (select) the option "Add Python 3.7 to PATH" at the bottom of the "Install Python" window.
+    - Important: Check (select) the option "Add Python 3.x to PATH" at the bottom of the "Install Python" window.
     - Click on "Install Now".
 Python will install.
-    - When donw, click "Close" in the "Setup was successfull" screen.
+    - When done, click "Close" in the "Setup was successfull" screen.
 Now you've got Python 3.
 - Download a CSL package like from X-CSL.
 - Make a copy of it!
 - Put the `CSL2XSB.py` script into the base directory of the that copy.
 - Double-lick the `CSL2XSB.py` script in the explorer to start it.
 It will ask you if you want to run the script in that current directory.
 Enter "y" and hit Enter.
-- It then asks "Do you want to make the CSL packages unique to LiveTraffic?"
-Read below about it in the section "Several multiplayer clients in parallel".
-If unsure leave this alone and just hit enter.

 ## Synopsis